vClausingLage/vClausingLage/README.md

   - PHP: Symfony, Silverstripe, Magento
   - JS/TS: Deno, Node, Express, React, React Router
   - Go
-  - Mysql, Postgres, MongoDB
+  - 🖫 Mysql, Postgres, MongoDB
-  - Meilisearch, openAi
+  - 🛠 Meilisearch, openAi, Docker
 <!---
 vClausingLage/vClausingLage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.